Kaleb-Weaver/Kaleb-Weaver/README.md

 <h1>Hi, I'm Kaleb! </h1>
 <!--<br/><a href="https://github.com/Kaleb-Weaver">Programmer</a>, <a href="https://www.linkedin.com/in/joshmadakor/">Cybersecurity Professional</a>, <a href="https://www.youtube.com/c/joshmadakor">YouTuber</a>-->

+<h2>About Me:</h2>
+Hi Everyone!
+Welcome to my GitHub Page.
+I'm and aspiring Network Engineer using this platform to share what I am learning.
+Hopefully others finding this will use what I have learned and documented to further their own knowledge.
+I'm current working in the Water and Wastewater field as a plant operator.
+As fun as it is, my passion and goals pull me back towards IT and Technology.
+I grew up as a kid taking apart and putting back together the family computers and machines around the house.
+Ive since built my own computers, servers, and homelabs as I've grown up using it as opportunities to learn new technologies along the way.

 <h2>👨‍💻 Networking Projects:</h2>
 <!--
 - <b>Data Structures and Algorithms Practice (AlgoExpert)</b>